SaiVarmaBBS/PracticeRepo/README.md

 # PracticeRepo
-This repo is to practice basic commands
+  This is a markdown file for the practice Repository